Skip to content

 PropertyTypeDescription

-diskstringUnique disk identifier
+diskstringUnique disk identifier referenced in code

-rootstringRoot path prefix (supports template variables)
+rootstringRoot path prefix within the bucket (supports template variables)

 StorageModule.forRoot({